intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 operate under different constraints.

-# Implementations of Protocols are Imperfect {#implementations}
+# Imperfect Implementations Limit Protocol Evolution {#implementations}

-A change to a protocol can be made extremely difficult to deploy if there are bugs in implementations with which the new deployment needs to interoperate.
+It can be extremely difficult to deploy a change to a protocol if there are bugs in implementations with which the new deployment needs to interoperate.
-Bugs in the handling of new codepoints or extensions can mean that instead of handling the mechanism as designed, endpoints react poorly.
+Bugs in how new codepoints or extensions are handled often mean that endpoints will react poorly to the use of extension mechanisms.
 This can manifest as abrupt termination of sessions, errors, crashes, or disappearances of endpoints and timeouts.